 "Am I boring you Detective Tran?" asked Lt.
 Celaya sarcastically.

 "Ah, no sir, I’m sorry, I was, um, just thinking about what you were saying," Becca replied too quickly.

 "Really, I'm intrigued, what exactly did you get from everything I said here?"

 Becca felt like a six year-old caught in a white lie.
 She shuffled uncomfortably and stared at her feet, racking her brain for something to wax philosophical on, she had nothing.

 "Well, I know that we, um…"

 "Spare me Tran; just get your tail on outta here.
 Why don't you and Iggie there hot foot it over to UCLA and check out the city's latest homicide.
-If my hunch is right you'll discover that your ineptitude cost that guy his life.
+If my hunch is right you'll discover that your ineptitude cost the vic his life.
 Rumor has it Judy Looney was the last person to see him alive," scolded Lt.
 Celaya, dismissing the two detectives with a flippant waive of his hand.
 Rebecca started to say something but Iggie grabbed her by the arm and led her out of the boss's office.

 "Don't bother kid, he's not listening anyway," explained her partner as he led her out the door.
 They quickly waded past the eavesdroppers milling around the squad room amid jeers and catcalls.
 Becca felt her cheeks flush with embarrassment and jerked free of Iggie's grasp and strolled out of the room slowly trying to retain as much of her dignity as possible.
 She considered socking Iggie once they were out of sight but thought better of it.
 She still needed a positive evaluation from him in order to clear her probationary period.

-"What homicide was the LT talking about," Becca asked as they walked down the stairs to the parking lot?
+"What homicide was the LT talking about?"
+Becca asked as they walked down the stairs to the parking lot.

 "It came in over the wire while we were taking flack from Celaya," Iggie answered.